MATLAB repeating arrays (elementwise array replication, interleaved ‘repmat’)

 kron(V, ones(N,1))

 Kron method is conceptually smart but it has unnecessary arithmetic (multiply by 1).
-Nonetheless this method is reasonable fast until TMW finally developed a built-in function for it that outperforms all the tricks people have accumulated over decades.
+Nonetheless this method is reasonably fast until TMW finally developed a built-in function for it that outperforms all the tricks people have accumulated over decades.

 The vector case (each element is repeated a different number of times according to vector N) is basically decoding Run-Length Encoding (RLE), aka counts to placements, which you can download maturely written programs on MATLAB File Exchange (FEX).
 There are a bunch of cumsum/diff/accumarray/reshape tricks but at the end of the day, they are RLE decoding in vectorized forms.